NuGrid/nugrid.github.io/content/members.md

 <script src="https://cdn.jsdelivr.net/npm/topojson@3"></script>
 <script>

-// Set the dimensions for the map var width = 960, height = 600;
+// Set the percentage of the screen the map will occupy var mapWidthPercentage = 0.8;  // 80% of the screen width var mapHeightPercentage = 0.8;  // 80% of the screen height

+// Get the window width and height var width = window.innerWidth * mapWidthPercentage;
+var height = window.innerHeight * mapHeightPercentage;

 // Define a projection and path generator var projection = d3.geoMercator().scale(150).translate([width / 2, height / 1.5]);